silpamohan/employeeLogger/README.md

-# employeeLogger is a spring-boot gradle project with jpa,Rest Apis
+# employeeLogger is a spring-boot gradle project with ,Rest Apis
+JPA